rebremer/blog-adfv2unittest-git/README.md

 0. Setup Azure DevOps CI/CD project
 1. Create build artifact containing all scripts and deploy resources in release pipeline
 2. Run unit tests as part of release pipeline with pytest.
 The following pytests on ADFv2 are executed:
-   - ADFv2 pipeline that removes null values in SQLDB
+   - ADFv2 pipeline that removes null values in SQLDB table
    - ADFv2 pipeline that deletes PII columns and converts csv2parquet in ADLSgen2.

 See also picture bleow

 ![Architecture](pictures/pytestadfv2unittest.png)

-### 0. Setup Azure DevOps CI/CD project
+## 0. Setup Azure DevOps CI/CD project

 In this chapter, the project comes to live and the modern data pipeline using architecture described in chapter B.
 - 0.1 Prerequisites
-- 0.3 Create Azure DevOps project
+- 0.2 Create Azure DevOps project
 - 0.3 Create Service connection
 - 0.4 Configure and build/release YAML pipeline

-# 0.1 Prerequisites
+### 0.1 Prerequisites

 The following resources are required in this tutorial: